 What is the difference between abduction and kidnapping?

 UK law distinguishes clearly between acts of abduction and kidnap.
-Abduction is defined as taking a person or child away from their home and family by means of deception or force.
-Kidnapping is defined by law as taking someone unwillingly and keeping them illegally imprisoned without their valid consent.
+Abduction is defined as taking a person or child away from a person or place which he or she should lawfully be with.
+Typically this is where a person takes a child from a person or persons with parental control.
+The legal definition of kidnapping is to take someone unwillingly and then keep them illegally imprisoned without their valid consent.
 The latter is normally done with motive, such as financial gain in the form of a ransom.

 Consent which is obtained by fear or force will not be considered as true or valid consent by law.

-What is the difference between kidnap and false imprisonment?
+What is the difference between kidnapping and false imprisonment?

-The offence of false imprisonment is related to the offence of kidnap, but it differs in that for kidnap to take place, the victim must be physically carried away rather than simply detained.
+The offence of false imprisonment can be related to the offence of kidnapping, but it differs in that for kidnap to take place, the victim must be physically taken away rather than simply detained against their will.

 What is the penalty for kidnapping and abduction?